-If you are on a webserver that has limited capacities and not much free available disk space, you have several options to reduce the size of your WordPress site.
+If you are on a web server with limited capacities and not much free available disk space, you have several options to reduce your WordPress site’s size.

-If you are going to clone your website with WP Staging, you can choose the options below to lower the size of your file system.
+If you are going to clone your website with WP Staging, you can choose the options below to lower your file system’s size.

-wp-content/uploads/YEARdirectory before you clone your site.
+wp-content/uploads/YEARbefore cloning your site.
 If your WordPress site is ancient, you may have folders that contain old data that is not relevant any longer.
 On a staging site, not all old media files are needed.
-Especially not, if you want to test new features, plugin updates, or only want to redesign your site.
+Especially not if you want to test new features, plugin updates, or only want to redesign your site.

 - Lower the setting “max file size limit” in WP Staging to 1 – 2 MB.
 That prevents copying big files, like backup ones or similar.